-IAB Establishment Panel (IABB) The IAB Establishment Panel (Kölling 2000, Bellmann 2002 or Fischer et al. 2009) is an annual representative survey on establishments in Germany on various topics such as the determinants of labour demand.
+IAB Establishment Panel (IABB) The IAB Establishment Panel (Kölling 2000, Bellmann 2002 or Fischer et al. 2009) is an annual representative survey of establishments in Germany on various topics such as the determinants of labour demand.
 It provides information on up to approx. 16,000 establishments per year and has been conducted by the IAB since 1993 in West Germany and since 1996 in East Germany.
 Each establishment includes at least one employee subject to social security contributions at the time of the interview (June 30th each year).
-Some standard topics like the development of employment, business policy and development, investments, et cetera are queried annually.
+Some standard topics like the development of employment, business policy and development, investments etc., are queried annually.
 Additionally, each wave focuses on some special topics, for example future demand for qualified employees in 2007 or job security and locational security of industries in 2006.

-IAB Establishment History Panel (BHP) The Establishment History Panel (BHP) (Spengler 2008) is composed of yearly cross sectional datasets up to 1975 for West-Germany and 1992 for East Germany.
+IAB Establishment History Panel (BHP) The Establishment History Panel (BHP) (Spengler 2008) is composed of yearly cross-sectional datasets up to 1975 for West Germany and 1992 for East Germany.
 Every cross section contains all establishments in Germany with at least one employee liable to social security on June 30th.
 Since 1999 also establishments with no employees liable to social security but with at least one marginal part-time employee are included.
 The cross sections can be combined to form a panel.
 The BHP contains information about the branch of industry and the location of the establishment.
-Furthermore there is the number of employees liable to social security as well as marginal part-time employees, both in total and subdivided
+Furthermore, there is the number of employees liable to social security as well as marginal part-time employees, both in total and subdivided by gender, age, occupational status, qualification and nationality (since 1999).
+Quartiles of ages and wages are also given, for full-time employees only as well as for all employees.